Where do Britain's national symbols come from?

 The English symbols are a little simpler to define and understand where they come from.
 Whereas Scotland and Wales have mystical creatures as their national symbols and real flowers or vegetables, England's are vice versa.

-The Tudor Rose comes from the red rose emblem of the House of Lancaster and the white rose of the House of York.
+The National flower of England, the Tudor Rose comes from the red rose emblem of the House of Lancaster and the white rose of the House of York.
 Between 1455 and 1485 the English Civil war broke out.
 This became known as the War of the Roses as it was between these to houses.
 When Henry VII became King he united the warring houses by marrying Elizabeth of York and placing the white rose of the House of York inside the red rose of the House of Lancaster.
 Thus creating the Tudor Rose or as it is often called the ‘Flower of England’.

 No one would describe a Barbary Lion as boring.
 But when it comes to British national symbols it doesn’t have as an alluring back story as say a Dragon or a Unicorn, but more of a historical one.
 The lion as you’d expect portrays how the Kings of England wanted to be seen, fearless and strong.
 King of the beasts.
 (Which doesn’t say much for the proletariat of the time)